fabianwennink/IconCaptcha-PHP/README.md

 ## New in v3
 In version 3 of IconCaptcha, the whole plugin got an overhaul - both client-side and server-side.
-With better security features, more customizations/options, new themes, no more jQuery dependency and 180 icons, version 3 is the biggest change to IconCaptcha yet.
+With better security features, more customizations/options, new themes, no more jQuery dependency and 250 icons, version 3 is the biggest change to IconCaptcha yet.

 * No longer required to use jQuery, although IconCaptcha can still be used with jQuery.
 * More captcha image generation options to increase the difficulty.
 * Automatic captcha invalidation after a period of no user interaction.
 * Automatic timeouts when too many incorrect selections were made by the user.
 * New light and dark themes with more modern designs, with improved support for custom themes.
-* Includes 180 new modern icons, created by <a href="https://streamlinehq.com" target="_blank" rel="nofollow">Streamline</a>.
+* Includes 250 new modern icons, created by [BlendIcons](https://blendicons.com/).
 * Better stability, general code improvements and bug fixes.

 # Wiki